Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Data and preparatory treatment

 Twitter has a number of well known benefits and drawbacks.
 First, a few of the stronger positives.
 We have essentially real-time temporal resolution for a massive scale of messages.
 Standardization of hashtags have made for powerful codifying of issues (e.g., \#metoo), and formalization of retweets, favorites, and replies allow us to follow the reaction to individual tweets in detail.
 Though accounts can be made private, Twitter is by default public-facing and largely engaged with such an understanding by its users.
 The world's languages, and not just the dominant ones, are all present on Twitter, allowing for potentially rich cultural and linguistic explorations.

 Negatives for Twitter are also on offer in good number.
+Twitter is not used uniformly by all people around the world, with users skewing younger and democratic, and engaging at a wide range of rates, and with strong user bases in, for example, the US, Japan, and Brazil~\cite{wojcik201a}.
 Geolocation and demographic features have typically been publically available for a small fraction of tweets (less than 1\% for the former).
 Geolocation has been uneven in nature (latitude-longitude versus place name), and was removed entirely as a feature for users in 2019 though metadata in photos could still encode location.
-Twitter is not used uniformly by all people around the world with strong user bases in, for example, the US, Japan, and Brazil.
 Algorithmically generated content is prevalent (e.g., ``bots'') and problematic for the both the service and users~\cite{ferrara2016a}.
 The changing nature of how Twitter presents information to user through algorithmic feeds and trending story pages only adds further complexity.

 In the middle lies the evident issue that tweets, and cleverly constructed subsets of tweets, do not perfectly represent all the ideas, viewpoints, and utterances of people of whatever category one may want to study.
 The collective voice of Twitter is a discordant symphony of the expressions, reactions, and amplifications of individuals, news outlets, corporations, fan bases, celebrities, and automatic accounts of all alignments.
 The amplification processes are rich-get-richer mechanisms~\cite{simon1955a,price1976a} made possible by follower networks, external media's embedding of tweets, and Twitter's own system of curating and presenting trending stories.